rad-mit/drone-concepts-exploration/README.md

 ## Sensor Fusion

 Combining sensor data obtained from different sources such that the data obtained is more accurate than any of the initial data that was received individually.
-Examples of sensor fusion algorithms would be the Kalman Filter, Extended Kalman Filter.
+Examples of the most popularl used sensor fusion algorithms would be the Kalman Filter, Extended Kalman Filter.

 ### Kalman Filter